brighterfrog/adexrio/application/vechain-contracts/deploy/README.md

 Tip: When you're ready to deploy the application to other computers, you can create a requirements.txt file with the command pip freeze > requirements.txt (pip3 on macOS/Linux).
 The requirements file describes the packages you've installed in your virtual environment.
 With only this file, you or other developers can restore those packages using pip install -r requirements.txt (or, again, pip3 on macOS/Linux).
 By using a requirements file, you need not commit the virtual environment itself to source control.

 # FIRST STEP TO DEPLOY IS EXECUTE THE COMMANDS BELOW
-# activate the env by running the powershell script
+# activate the env by running a bash terminal
 # CHANGE TO THE vechain-contracts/deploy directory
 source .venv/bin/activate